bakerjd99/joddumps/README.md

 A JOD
 [dump script](https://docs.google.com/document/d/1lk6Ua6qqcphlL7PYXeYeAsEsax31kCn2C0Do87vzc1M/edit?hl=en_US&pli=1)
 is a serialized ASCII script that may be used to create, update or archive a JOD dictionary database.
-This repository contains holds current versions of my working JOD dictionaries.
+This repository contains current versions of my working JOD dictionaries.
 For more about JOD see the [The JOD Page](http://bakerjd99.wordpress.com/the-jod-page/).

-The following example shows hold to restore JOD dictionaries from repository dump scripts.
+The following example shows how to restore JOD dictionaries from repository dump scripts.

 1. Use Git to pull scripts to a local `joddumps` directory.